Top Advice on Great Wall Hiking Safety with Children

-Many parents fear about safety on the trail.
-But the good news is, families can minimize many risks by following some simple guidelines when hiking with kids.
+Many parents fear safety on the trail.
+But the good news is that families can minimize many risks by following some simple guidelines when hiking with kids.
 And you’ll be sure to have a fun and safe journey along the Wall.

 Here are eight tips for safety on the Great Wall hiking adventures with kids.

 This is especially important when you have small children.
 You can easily see some of the best features of the Wall in 3-5 hours of hiking (approx. 7-8 km) with generous breaks worked in.

 An easy or moderate day hike is suitable for beginners and children.

 2. Stick Together.

 The Great Wall is a vast structure, and many sections are available for adventurous hikers.

 At Jinshanling, the trail is well-formed and easy to follow, but there are some places where you must walk on steep steps, on rugged terrain, or through broken towers.
 It’s a reasonable safety precaution to teach your kids to stay in sight and keep your kids in your line of sight.

 If your kid is the slow one, try to make sure you can still see them.
 If your kid is the fast one, try to look over your shoulder every so often to make sure they are in sight.